 Digital Earth is a 6 month-long fellowship for artists and designers based in Africa or Asia, working across a variety of media, who would like to investigate our current technological reality.
 It is a unique research support programme, which supports experienced artists to reflect, research, experiment and produce work.
 The fellowship consists of a monthly stipend for work and production costs, mentorship, and other various resources.
 The final results will be exhibited in a roaming exhibition.

 Digital Earth calls upon divergent artists and designers to embark on a journey to examine, challenge and respond to the material and immaterial condition of the current technological reality.
 For the duration of the programme the fellowship provides a subsistence allowance and production budget to forward-looking practitioners interested in independently creating work within a specific place, context or institution.
 The fellowship is aimed at artists and designers at a stage in their career wishing to take 6 months for reflection and research.
+With a mix of talented artists and designers at work, there could emerge plenty of innovative art & design projects from this programme.
+Working on exploring the future of digital technology combined with the current reality of mankind could prove challenging, while bringing out the most imaginative sides of the artists.
+Some of these projects may even end up as valuable NFTs to be sold on popular marketplaces, as nft stats seem to indicate a sharp rise in the popularity of unique digital artwork, which the end results of this programme are sure to be.

 The geographical focus of the fellowship is on the entanglement of old and new routes that connect Asia to Africa, crossing the Middle East and Central Asia.
 For centuries, these land and maritime trajectories shaped regional and intercontinental balances of power and culture.
 Today, similar routes are crossed by goods, people and data at speeds faster than ever, through a circuit of ports, mines, airports, refineries, high-speed railways, fibre optic cables and mobile antennas.
 Perhaps here more than anywhere else, digital and material trails can be followed through different sovereignties, cultures, latitudes … and are hopefully unraveled.